osohq/oso/docs/content/any/getting-started/quickstart/index.md

     };
  ```

+The `allow` rule is the top-level rule that we use to say who can do what in our application.
+In this case, we are delegating to Oso's builtin `role_allow` rule which implements all the
+authorization logic for role-based access control based on the data we provide in `actor_role`
+and `resource`.

-An _actor_role_ rule expresses the relationship between an actor and a role object of the form `{name: "the-role-name", resource: TheResourceObject}`.
+An `actor_role` rule expresses the relationship between an actor and a role object of the form `{name: "the-role-name", resource: TheResourceObject}`.
 The `is_allowed` call in your Python code will look up this rule, so this is required.

 A _resource_ rule governs access to a specific resource in your app — for instance, a page, an object, a route, or a database entry.